carmenBen/cs124/docs/design.md

 ## Deleting a list
 ![](deleteList.png)

+## Design decisions for sharing lists
+In the process of adding functionality to allow users to share lists we had to make several decisions on what rules this would follow.
+We decided that if user A shares a list with user B, user B should not be able to share that list with user C. We felt this had better privacy for users and allowed the initial user more control over their list.
+We decided if user A shares a list with user B, user B should not be allowed to delete that list because they are not the owner.
+We felt only the original list creator should be allowed to delete a list.
+In order to address any issues arising from this, we decided to allow user B(and other users who have lists shared with them) to "leave" a list, meaning they can stop having the list shared with them, but the list will still exist for the owner and other users the list is shared with.
+We decided that if user A shares a list with user B, user B would not need to accept that sharing.
+Instead, the shared list just show up for user B. As mentioned above we handled any issues with this by allowing user B to leave a list.
+We chose to make shared lists be distinguishable in the UI from unshared lists.
+For the owner of a document, they can view who they have shared lists with in their settings page(and also remove sharing with users as well).
+For users a document has been shared with, the list title is displayed as a heading and in the dropdown list selector as "List title (shared)".
+Finally, we decided if user A shares a list with user B, user B should not see that list if they don't have an authenticated email address.
+This is to protect security in case a user is using someone elses email and has not verified it.

+We chose to create a settings page for lists owned by the user.
+This page allows users to delete their list, share their list, and remove sharing for specific users.

 # Alternative designs
 ## Initial ideas
 Initially, we wanted to do only two separate pages, one to modify items and another to add items and hold the whole to do list.
 We ended up deciding to do a separate page for adding items, as you will see later, to keep our to do list page as simple and readable for the user as possible.